MGRayd/DnD-Terraveil/docs/campaigns/Session-2.md

   - **Lautha** heals fully and moves to Lavinia.
   - Lavinia makes her first death save (1/3).
   - **Silas** fires into the mist but misses.
-  - The **Big Creature** utters a word of power, everyone takes 3 or 6 damage depending on saves (DC 12).
+  - The **Larger Creature** utters a word of power, everyone takes 3 or 6 damage depending on saves (DC 12).
   - **Thaelion** casts fire spells, dealing 9 total damage.
   - **Onyx** unleashes a brutal flurry: 7 + 5 damage, then finishes it by ripping off a crystal spike and impaling the creature through its skull.
     - The creature dissolves into mist, leaving behind a skull etched with runes.